MyoungJinNam/uwe_exercise/README.md

 All the example applications are intended to be used on Linux userspace.
 A reference program (`dfi`) will be created under build/bin folder.
-The task program will be created in the same folder (`exercise`), once the code being completed correctly.
+The task program (`exercise`) will be created in the same folder, once the code being completed correctly.